aioli-framework/aioli/docs/api/application.rst

 ===========

 To run the Aioli application, an :class:`~aioli.Application` instance must be created.
-Its constructor expects a *list* of at least one :class:`~aioli.Package` to be registered with the application.
+Its constructor expects a *list* of at least one :class:`~aioli.Unit` to be registered with the application.

 .. automodule:: aioli